 What is Dual Diagnosis Treatment?

-An inpatient dual diagnosis treatment facility deals with both mental health diagnoses and substance abuse issues at the same time.
-Mental health and addiction treatment centers that focus on dual diagnosis treatment find that people are more successful when mental health needs can be addressed while getting treatment for substance abuse.
-Substance abuse is common among the many college students in the area, as many feel pressure to excel in their classes.
+An inpatient dual diagnosis treatment facility deals with both mental health diagnoses and substance use disorder issues at the same time.
+Mental health and addiction treatment centers that focus on dual diagnosis treatment find that people are more successful when mental health needs can be addressed while getting treatment for substance use disorder.
+Substance use disorder is common among the many college students in the area, as many feel pressure to excel in their classes.
 In an attempt to manage anxiety, depression, or stress, many students seek substances that are not healthy.
 This leads to a dependence on substances and creates the need for a dual diagnosis program to address the underlying causes of the addiction.

 Understanding Dual Diagnosis Treatment

 Residential dual diagnosis treatment facilities allow people to get the help they need for an addiction to substances, while also focusing on mental health needs.
 In many Austin residential dual diagnosis treatment centers, 12 step programs are introduced, as well as holistic treatment options to improve the mental and physical health of those struggling with addiction.
 AA, or Alcoholics Anonymous, is a treatment method that uses 12 steps to overcome an addiction to alcohol or drugs.
 There are AA meetings throughout the city of Austin, TX, you can attend once you leave a dual diagnosis treatment center.

 Mental Health and Substance Use Disorder Treatment Centers